bsjerps/qdda/README.md

 - Can merge (combine) results from different nodes (i.e. distributed storage environments)
 - Scales to datasets of multiple terabytes (tested 3+TB) although it may take a while
 - Can report compression and deduplication histograms
-- Scan speed on Intel i5-4440 is about 400MB/s. (single threaded)
+- Scan speed up to 3GB/s (multi-threaded)
-- Data processing speed (DB index+merge) ~ 2000MB/s but will slow down a bit with large datasets
 - The SQLite database can be queried with standard SQLite tools

 Wiki page: http://outrun.nl/wiki/qdda